ShamimiWidat/basic-operation-opencv/README.md

 # basic-operation-opencv
-This codes are to output an array to form an image based on the input of the array using opencv via python
+This codes are to (1) output an array to form an image based on the input of the array (2) output an array read from the image using opencv via python